via Distribution Repository

 Terminal emulator supporting multiple terminal panels in a single window with extensive customization.

-Terminator is a powerful terminal emulator that originated as a simple 300-line Python script in 2007 and has evolved into what its developers call "The Robot Future of Terminals."
-Originally inspired by projects like quadkonsole and gnome-multi-term, and more recently by iTerm2 and Tilix, Terminator's primary strength lies in its ability to combine and recombine terminals within a single window to suit your workflow preferences.
+Terminator is a powerful Linux terminal emulator that excels at managing multiple terminal sessions within a single window through sophisticated splitting and grouping capabilities.
+Originally developed in 2007 as a simple Python script, it has evolved into what the developers call 'The Robot Future of Terminals,' inspired by projects like quadkonsole, gnome-multi-term, iTerm2, and Tilix.
+Its core strength lies in allowing users to combine and recombine terminals to create custom layouts that suit their workflow.

 Search your distribution's repository for 'terminator'